yutanicorp/powermolegui/README.md

 ## Requirements (functional)

-* The client program only works on macOS and Linux (tested on macOS Big Sur, Red Hat, CentOS, Fedora).
+* The client program only works on macOS and Linux (tested on macOS Ventura, Red Hat, CentOS, Fedora).
 * The intermediate hosts (gateways) must be Linux.
-* The client and all hosts have Python >3.6 as their default interpreter.
+* The client and all hosts have Python >3.9 as their default interpreter.
 * You need _at least_ 1 gateway.
 * You have the associated SSH identification file (i.e. the private key) for these intermediaries.
 * Due to security reasons, SSH password login is not supported.